+She gave her a sad but reassuring smile.
+"I'm alright, Sharon.
+I mean, this is so incredibly sad.
+My shipmates must be devastated.
+He was a fine man, and an excellent officer.
+But as you said, I hardly knew him."
 Christine felt what little was left of her heart shatter into a million pieces.
-But the face she presented to her friend was calm and composed.
+But the face she presented to Sharon was calm and composed.

 "Don't be silly."
 She got up and went back to the kitchen.
 "Are you sure you don't want a sandwich?"

 Christine somehow made it through the rest of the evening.
 The excuse of a busy day at work allowed her to retire early.
 She made it through her door, managed to close it, before the pain felled her.
-Holding her stomach, doubled over, the tears she had thought she was incapable of crying streaming down her face, she fought to keep her grief silent.
+Holding her stomach, doubled over, the tears she'd thought she was incapable of crying streamed down her face and she fought to keep her grief silent.
 Not making a sound, with shudders wracking her body, she wept her bitterness and anger and loss and, ultimately, love.

 She and the others watched helplessly as all their efforts to communicate with the probe came to naught.
 She was heartened to see Sarek enter the room, but soon felt dismay when she heard him urge the President to send a planetary distress call.
 Then Kirk appeared on the screen.
 As he detailed his bizarre plan, Christine felt absurdly better just knowing he was on the case.
 If anyone could find these whales, he would be the one.

 Moments later, when everything seemed to be crashing down around them, she saw the Klingon Bird of Prey dive into San Francisco Bay.
 For a moment the craft seemed stable then it began to sink.
-She could see nothing happening but suddenly the pattern of transmissions from the Probe altered, became more dynamic.
-My god, they really did it.
-That thing is talking to something.
+She could see nothing happening but suddenly the pattern of transmissions from the Probe altered and became more dynamic.
+They'd really done it.
+That thing was talking to something.
 Within a few moments the Probe withdrew and the systems came back on line.
 She saw the rescue pod pick up the crewmembers of the Bird of Prey.
 One of those people could be Spock.
 She felt her spirits lift till she reminded herself that nothing had changed.

-The next day Kirk and his crew faced charges and Christine used her position to get invited to the proceedings.
+The next day Kirk and his crew faced charges, and Christine used her position to get into the proceedings.
 She found herself talking to Sarek and the cetacean biologist Kirk had brought back with him from the past.
 Then Spock walked up.
 Christine worried that he could hear her heart racing as she struggled to maintain her composure.

 "Welcome back, Captain Spock."